 Here are some of our thoughts on the changes to the Animal Kingdom attractions and what you can expect as far as wait times when experiencing them.

-Dinosaur – Mostly a walk-on with no more than 5 minutes most of the day.
+Dinosaur – Mostly a walk-on with no more than 20 minutes for most of the day.

 The Dinosaur pre-show isn’t running right now, so when you get to that point in the queue, you’ll walk right through to the loading area.